haykam821/Sneaky-Screens/README.md

-# Shifty-Menus
+# Sneaky-Screens
- Persists the sneak state in menus.
+ Persists the sneak state in screens.